sisihagen/website/content/en/blog/2019/uranium-ammunition-the-secretive-million-murder.md

 #### A tireless journalist has been researching

 It is thanks to the German filmmaker and journalist Frieder Wagner that the issue is finally coming back to the table.
-He has brought his research and travelogues to the war-damaged areas into a book that has just been published by the proMedia publishing house: «[Death Dust – made in USA](https://www.amazon.com/Death-Dust-What-Happens-Bodies/dp/1883620074 "Death to Dust: What Happens to Dead Bodies 1st Edition")».
+He has brought his research and travelogues to the war-damaged areas into a book that has just been published by the proMedia publishing house: "[Death Dust – made in USA](https://www.amazon.com/Death-Dust-What-Happens-Bodies/dp/1883620074 "Death to Dust: What Happens to Dead Bodies 1st Edition")".

 > When uranium bullets hit their target, the depleted uranium used burns to the tiniest of particles.
 This ' death dust ' can enter all organs inhaled because it is 100 times smaller than red blood cells and thus also overcomes the mother-child barrier.
 Uranium particles in Iraq and wherever these weapons have been used so far also contaminate the soil, air and water.
 They cause cancer.
 Many generations are harmed for centuries because their genetic code is changing.